syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 2. **The Imperative Pipeline:** A series of containers where Platform teams can codify all of their business requirements.
-3. **The Declarative State:** The pipeline executes a series of *imperative* steps top generate a *declarative state* that's then persisted into the State Store.
+3. **The Declarative State:** The pipeline executes a series of *imperative* steps to generate a *declarative state* that's then persisted into the State Store.
 Other systems will then *converge* on that state.
 4. **The Dependencies**: A dependency is anything that must be installed or made available on Worker clusters to enable the promised service to run.